open-contracting/standard/docs/primer/what.md

 </div>
 ```

 The Open Contracting Data Standard (OCDS) is a free, non-proprietary open data standard for public contracting, implemented by over 30 governments around the world.
-It describes how to publish data and documents about contracting processes for goods, works and services.
+It describes how to publish data and documents about contracting processes for goods, services and works.

 There are three concepts behind the Open Contracting Data Standard: